real-limitless/real-limitless/README.md

 I'm **Chen**, known online as **LIMITLESS**.
 I'm a builder who ships self-hosted platforms, AI agent systems, and full-stack products.
 I work at **Red Hat**, and my views here are solely my own.

-I care about **owning your infrastructure**: clean-room open source, Docker/Podman-first deploys, governance around AI, and tools that stay under *your* control.
+I care about **making sure you own your infrastructure**: clean-room open source, Docker/Podman-first deploys, governance around AI, and tools that stay under *your* control.
 Whether I'm designing workflow engines, multi-agent systems, or containerized dev environments, the through-line is the same: build systems people can run, inspect, and extend.
+I dont like being vendor locked, into a provider.
+I like giving the people a choice.

 **Unlimited** is my favorite word.
 If it has that label, I'm already interested.